 - Personalising the website experience for every single customer using cookies

-Back to the paradigm shift.
 Privacy regulations (GDPR, ePrivacy, CCPA), technology changes (ITP, privacy browsers, ad blockers), and trends in user perception have made it clear that the future for digital marketing will require that we think about data differently.
+Tech that focuses on prioritising privacy is coming, if not already here.
+The new IOS14 update includes privacy features to enable more control over how apps can access your personal data, such as photos and location, while Google’s move away from personal identifiers has been covered here.
 The numbers we used to rely on are not trustworthy anymore.
 Instead, the questions we should be asking ourselves are:

 - How can we drive better results with less data?